makrai/notes/su-2501-audio-language-models-survey.md

   * modifying the original pretraining dataset to provide more audio-language pairs about ordering
   * COMPA [26]
-    * issue: current benchmarks cannot measure the lack of combinatorial reasoning in models and proposes
+    * issue: current benchmarks not measure the lack of combinatorial reasoning
     * contrastive training with
       composition-aware hard negatives and a modular contrastive loss
   * MGA-CLAP [75] tackles the